-- Application - each applicant will complete an application form which can be downloaded from the right-hand column.
-The form includes a project plan detailing timelines for activities and project costs.
+- - each applicant will complete an application form which can be downloaded from the right-hand column.
+The form includes a project plan discussing timelines for stated activities and project costs.
 Note the fundable activities listed below.
-At least one project deliverable is a viable proposal or business plan for taking the idea forward at the end of the Seed project - i.e. that can be considered by TIA and/or other investors.
+At least one project deliverable should be a viable funding proposal or business plan for taking the idea forward at the end of the Seed project - i.e. that can be considered by TIA and/or other investors.

-- Review - RCIPS will review the application and discuss any budget/project clarification issues.
+- – RC&I will perform an initial assessment and discuss any budget/project clarification issues with the applicant

-- Approval - RCIPS will prepare a submission to the Steering Committee for approval.
+- - RC&I will prepare a submission to the Steering Committee for approval.
 The submission will include an assessment of the applicant, summary of the technology, team and proposed funding amount.
-On approval the applicants will be required to sign a "project performance undertaking" agreeing to timelines, etc. and confirming the budget made available in the award.
+On approval by the Steering Committee, the applicants will be required to sign a project performance undertaking agreeing to timelines, etc. and confirming the budget made available in the award.

-- Funding: RCIPS will submit a drawdown schedule to TIA requesting funding for all projects.
+- : RC&I will submit a drawdown schedule to TIA requesting funding for all approved projects.
 A new fund will be opened by the Principal Investigator to facilitate audits.